cconnett/spelunky-save/README.md

 # spelunky-save

-Spelunky Save Editor: A Chrome app to edit your Spelunky save file in place.
+Spelunky Journal Tracker: A Chrome app to track entries your Spelunky save file's journal.

+## Download

+Get it from the Chrome web store (link forthcoming).

 ## Status

-Not even close to ready.
+This software is alpha-quality.

+## Privacy Policy

+This software does not collect any personal information.